-In this paper, we have addressed scheduling precedence 1026 constrained tasks of a mobile application in a fog computing 1027 environment.
-We have developed the class of pre-power- 1028 allocation algorithms and the class of pre-power-allocation 1029 algorithms.
-We have also experimentally evaluated the 1030
+In this paper, we have addressed scheduling precedence constrained tasks of a mobile application in a fog computing environment.
+We have developed the class of pre-powerallocation algorithms and the class of pre-power-allocation algorithms.
+We have also experimentally evaluated the proposed algorithms, and found that ECLL-LRF and ECLL-SRD are the best algorithms for energy-constrained scheduling, and TCLL-LDF is the best algorithm for time-constrained scheduling.

-There are several research directions worth of further 1035 exploration.
-First, there is still room for performance 1036 improvement by considering more sophisticated and effi-1037 cient computation offloading strategies and power alloca-1038 tion strategies and new algorithmic schemes different from 1039 pre-power-allocation algorithms and post-power-allocation 1040 algorithms.
-Second, it is definitely interesting and challeng-1041 ing to analyze the performance of heuristic algorithms 1042 when compared with optimal solutions.
-So far, little result 1043 is known in this area even for independent tasks [13], and 1044 much efforts and insights are required to bring break-1045 1046 through and significant advancement.
+There are several research directions worth of further exploration.
+First, there is still room for performance improvement by considering more sophisticated and efficient computation offloading strategies and power allocation strategies and new algorithmic schemes different from pre-power-allocation algorithms and post-power-allocation algorithms.
+Second, it is definitely interesting and challenging to analyze the performance of heuristic algorithms when compared with optimal solutions.
+So far, little result is known in this area even for independent tasks [13], and much efforts and insights are required to bring breakthrough and significant advancement.

-1047 ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS